 - Post-implementation review of Country Health SA’s Aboriginal Community & Consumer Engagement Strategy

 - Improving end-of-life care for South Australians (2019, 2018 and 2013)

-- Monitoring the implementation of Transforming Health (2017)
+- Monitoring the implementation of Transforming Health (2018 and 2017)

 - Our response to the Productivity Commission's Reforms to Human Services inquiry (2016)